amfairley/nunisi/DESIGN.md

     - Location information with a google maps widget
     - Hotel FAQs
     - A carousel of reviews if available
+- **allauth**: Django AllAuth provides a host of urls to help with user account management.
+These are:
+    - admin/
+    - accounts/ login/
+    - accounts/ logout/
+    - accounts/ inactive/
+    - accounts/ signup/
+    - accounts/ reauthenticate/
+    - accounts/ email/
+    - accounts/ confirm-email/
+    - accounts/ ^confirm-email/(?P<key>[-:\w]+)/$
+    - accounts/ password/change/
+    - accounts/ password/set/
+    - accounts/ password/reset/
+    - accounts/ password/reset/done/
+    - accounts/ ^password/reset/key/(?P<uidb36>[0-9A-Za-z]+)-(?P<key>.+)/$
+    - accounts/ password/reset/key/done/
+    - accounts/ login/code/confirm/
+    - accounts/ 3rdparty/
+    - accounts/ social/login/cancelled/
+    - accounts/ social/login/error/
+    - accounts/ social/signup/
+    - accounts/ social/connections/
+    - accounts/ google/
+    - accounts/ google/login/token/
+- **search_results.html**: This page shows the available rooms based on the search criteria.
+It will show:
+    - Cards of each room showing the name, amenities, description, image, price per night and total price.
+    - Each room will have a book button leading the user to the checkout.
+- **trips.html**: This page will show the users previous and upcoming trips.
+There will be:
+    - A card for each trip with date, room information, image, and review.
+    - If the trip is in the past and there is no review, there will be an add review button.
+    - If the trip is in the future there will be a cancel trip button.
+- **cancel_trip.html**: This page will have the form for cancelling the trip.
+It will have a message about cancellation fees, a space for the user to enter a reason for cancellation, a cancel button and some text inviting the user to contact us if they need to amend the trip details.
+- **checkout.html**: This page will display the trip information and allow users to input payment information.
+- **account_settings.html**: This will allow users to edit their account settings.
+It will have:
+    - A list of current settings
+    - A toggle to sign up to a newsletter
+    - Buttons to edit
+    - A button to delete
+- **rooms.html**: This page will be available to the admin user to add, remove, and edit room details.
+    - The room information will be shown as a table
+    - There will be an add room button
+    - Each table entry will have an edit and delete button

 ### Structure